GEM-benchmark/NL-Augmenter/docs/doc.md

 **Languages other than English:** We also strongly encourage multilingual perturbations.
 All applicable languages should be specified in the list of “locales”.

+## Writing a good transformation
+Now writing a transformation is a creative process.
+While there is no single rule, but a perturbation is worth i